OctopusDeploy/People/Security-Operations/L3-Senior-Cloud-Security-Engineer.md

 - I took on a significant share of unplanned work and other "housekeeping" tasks.
 - I spotted a contentious issue that could have gone badly and helped everyone make a decision that resolved the situation.
-- I recognised a problem early and fixed it.
+- I recognized a problem early and fixed it.
 - I wrote a clear and concise proposal that persuaded the team to act on my idea.

 </details>